martinlehoux/kagamino_blog/content/posts/postgres-aggregates/index.md

 - We want to build a UI where we display a list of products, along with their number of reviews, and their number of orders
 - We only have basic indices on the foreign keys for a start

-By the end of this reading, I hoope you will be able to:
+By the end of this reading, I hope you will be able to:

 - Analyze a slow query with easy to use tools
 - Understand in what order are executed the different parts of a query